Evaneos/eslint-config-evaneos/README.md

 # ⚠️ **DEPRECATED** ⚠️

 This package is deprecated.
-Please use [@evaneos/eslint-config](https://github.com/Evaneos/eslint-config) or [@evaneos/eslint-config-base](https://github.com/Evaneos/eslint-config-base)
+Please refer to [front-config](https://github.com/Evaneos/eslint-config).

 # eslint-config-evaneos